JiriTrecak/Warp/README.md

 And since everything has inverse relationships, you can access user from message immediately: `user.messages.first().user`.
 This exactly mirrors relationship-database functionality, but without actual database.
 Sweet.

 You can have an unlimited number of nested objects, with unlimited depth - just provide `relationMap()` for each of them.
-Then you can easily do something like `user.configuration.colors.first()!.configuration.user`, which is completely pointless, but serves as good example.
+Then you can easily do something like `user.configuration.colors.first()!.configuration.user`, which is completely pointless, but serves as a good example.

 ## Usage